-- 1. Every employee newly hired into the bargaining unit shall be evaluated following the one hundred and eightieth (180th) and two hundred and seventieth (270th) days of appointment. - 2.
-Every employee shall be evaluated once each year after attainment of permanent status. - 3.
+- 1. Every employee shall be evaluated once each year after attainment of permanent status. - 2.
 Evaluations may be used as a factor in granting permanent status, transfers, demotions, and terminations.
 Evaluations may be subject to review by the Sheriff or his designee within ten calendar days.